-Certain raw materials necessary for the manufacture of our product candidates under our current manufacturing process, such as reagents that support cell growth, are available only from a single supplier and have been purchased without a long-term supply agreement.
-For example, we have a non-exclusive license from Lonza Sales AG to use its glutamine synthetase gene expression system, available only from Lonza Sales AG, to manufacture and commercialize our proprietary products, including our product candidates that are currently subject to our collaboration with Merck.
-See the section titled "Business-Intellectual Property-Licensing Arrangements" for more information regarding this agreement.
-We do not have agreements in place that guarantee our supply or the price of these raw materials.
+Each of our product candidates uses certain raw materials for its manufacture, such as reagents that support cell growth.
+Some of these materials only have a single supplier and are purchased as necessary without a long-term supply agreement in place.
 Any significant delay in the acquisition or decrease in the availability of these raw materials could considerably delay the manufacture of our product candidates, which could adversely impact the timing of any planned trials or the regulatory approvals of our product candidates.